 - To quickly identify where a field person starts their day

-Keep in mind, in MapBusinessOnline, when using the Symbol Color-Coding button (the three colored dots), you can only color-shade your points and symbols by one theme or one column of your data.
+Keep in mind, in MapBusinessOnline, when using the Symbols button (the three colored dots under the Color-code section of the Master Toolbar), you can only color-shade your points and symbols by one theme or one column of your data.
 For example, you can color-code points based on Revenue 2018.
 But you can’t color-code by both Sales Rep and by Revenue 2018.

-If you want to color-code by two or three themes or variants use the Color-code with Circles or Put Charts on the Map options.
+If you want to color-code by two or three themes or variants use the Color-code with Circles or put Charts on the Map options.
 Both are buttons on the master toolbar.
-See below.

 Within the color-code by symbol dialogue the business mapping software user can: